Fish farm inspections (ROV) can meet GREENER standards with AI solutions!

-Fouling is the multitude of organisms growing on the fish farm nets.
-Overgrowth of fouling causes lower oxygen levels inside the cage of the water and brings conditions encouraging illness of the fish.
+Fouling refers to the multitude of organisms growing on fish farm nets.
+Overgrowth of fouling causes lower oxygen levels inside the cage and fosters conditions that lead to fish illnesses.

-The fouling is, in fact, animals that have sting cells.
+Fouling also includes animals that have stinging cells.
 These are poisonous compounds released as a defense mechanism.
-These compounds are released when heavy foiled nets are cleaned, releasing these compounds in the water; other types of life on the sea are reduced/destroyed, bringing a disbalance of the ecosystem.
+These compounds are released into the water when heavily fouled nets are cleaned, which destroys or reduces other types of sea species, causing an imbalance in the ecosystem.

-Contact of those compounds with fish gills and the skin can heavily affect their health.
-Avoiding cleaning of heavily fouled nets will reduce this risk and drop tons of the gutted weight fish farms produce with ill fish.
+If these compounds come into contact with fish gills and skin, they can heavily affect their health.
+Avoiding cleaning of heavily fouled nets will reduce this risk and decrease the gutted weight of ill fish in fish farms by tons.

-The seabed below the cages has a limited capacity as a recipient.
-Copper (the compound in the anti-fouling used for the nets) is known to reduce to natural decomposition of feed spillage and feces from the fish.
-All flushing will also take off anti-fouling from the nets.
-This will fall to the bottom.
+The seabed below the cages has a limited receiving capacity.
+Copper (the compound in the anti-fouling used for the nets) is known to cause the natural decomposition of feed spillage and feces from the fish.
+Any flushing will also remove anti-fouling from the nets, causing it to fall on the seabed.

 we will answer you as soon as possible.